Child Relocation After Divorce

 How does the court decide about a child relocation?

 Child relocation cases can be challenging as any decision will fundamentally impact the child’s life.
 The court would need to consider the case’s specific facts carefully and whether the proposed move is in the child’s best interests.
-Factors that the court will take into account include:
+The primary consideration is on the welfare of the children.
+In considering this, the welfare checklist will be used.
+This includes:

 The courts will look to see if the relocating parent has a well-thought-out plan that considers all the child’s needs.
 They will also consider the left-behind parents’ objections and how any move will impact the child’s relationship with both parents.